 NLFA originally had funding for 1500 individual packs, designed either for adults or children, to support households in crisis and unable to access food banks.

-The produce within the packs has been chosen to provide nutritionally balanced meals and includes fresh fruit and vegetables.
-Clients are encouraged to collect their packs from their local community food co-op, although a home delivery option is available.
+The produce within the packs was chosen to provide nutritionally balanced meals and includes fresh fruit and vegetables.
+Clients were encouraged to collect their packs from their local community food co-op, although a home delivery option was available.

-Clients are offered an information pack that includes recipes for nutritious, low cost, easy to prepare food, information on LCFHP healthy eating workshops, and details of local services which offer support to those facing hardship and material deprivation e.g. fuel poverty agencies, citizens advice offices, housing associations etc.
+Clients were offered an information pack that included recipes for nutritious, low cost, easy to prepare food, information on LCFHP healthy eating workshops, and details of local services which offered support to those facing hardship and material deprivation e.g. fuel poverty agencies, citizens advice offices, housing associations etc.

-Food aid recipients also receive two dated food vouchers (£4 per voucher for individuals and £10 per voucher for families) redeemable at LCFHP’s network of 29 community food co-ops across North Lanarkshire.
+Food aid recipients also received two dated food vouchers (£4 per voucher for individuals and £10 per voucher for families) redeemable at LCFHP’s network of 29 community food co-ops across North Lanarkshire.
 The food co-ops provide competitively-priced, high quality, fresh and non-perishable food.
-LCFHP hopes that the food aid recipients will continue to use the food co-ops in the longer term.
+LCFHP hoped that the food aid recipients would continue to use the food co-ops in the longer term.